 This article was published in The Business Desk

-The company - which has a 10,000 sq ft facility in Trafford Park and opened its head office in Sale last year - has opened its latest branch on the Village Farm Industrial Estate in Pyle, Bridgend, South Wales.
+The company, which has a 10,000 sq ft facility in Trafford Park and opened its head office in Sale earlier this year, operates a network of 15 branches nationwide.